Sign Up For Our eNewsletter

 Get the latest news, happenings & more from the Chelan-Douglas Land Trust.

 Trails open soon - check back for details & trail conditions!

-The Spiva Butte Nature Preserve consists of some of the most pristine shrub-steppe habitat left in Washington.
-The 1,396-acre preserve provides critical habitat for one of the last two viable Sage grouse populations remaining in the state.
-With its three springs, four-acre lake and miles of riparian corridors, the healthy habitat of the Preserve is home to an amazing diversity of birds, wildlife and plants.
-The primary stewardship goal for the property is to protect and maintain high-quality wildlife habitat.
+The Spiva Butte Nature Preserve consists of some of the most pristine shrub-steppe habitat left in Washington State.
+The 1,396-acre preserve provides critical habitat for one of the last two viable sage-grouse populations remaining in the state.
+With its three springs, four-acre Crosetto Lake, and miles of riparian corridors, the healthy habitat of the Preserve is home to an amazing diversity of birds, wildlife and plants.
+The primary stewardship goal for this property is to protect and maintain high-quality wildlife habitat.

-There is no public access to the preserve at this time, but the Land Trust will offer guided tours once a stewardship management plan is in place.
+There is no public access to the preserve at this time except on CDLT field trips or by written permission from CDLT.
+The Land Trust will offer guided tours once a stewardship management plan is in place.